 "KINGWOOD ALUMNI" t-shirts are available for purchase online!
 Pictured here sporting his alumni tee (and Mustang spirit!) is '84 grad Mark Krimm, speaking to a crowd on campus after the Oct.
 2010 Mustang Pride parade (he was on staff at KHS at the time).
 Photo courtesy Mindy Gardner McQueen ('87).

 It's not the stadium you remember.
 It's better!

-See pictures of Turner Stadium's recent renovations, or visit the Humble ISD Athletic Dept page for season ticket information, directions and more!
+See pictures of Turner Stadium's renovations, or visit the Humble ISD Athletic Dept page for season ticket information, directions and more!
 (Psst---you can rent an indoor, air-conditioned press box suite for six people during football games.
 Dinner included!)